kasey-purvor/Grappitude/README.md

 Plan for the README:

 Introduction to final project, with a link to everyone's github account.
+What does the app actually do and why?

 Details on the planning stage - multiple ideas, advanced a couple of them to discuss how the coding would work.
 Settled on one with an interesting code feature (power bar).
 Decided on javascript and REACT NATIVE as this would be a challenge for us all.